obrochtawj/obrochtawj.github.io/publications.md

 #### Other Publications

 <ol reversed>
+<li style="margin-bottom: 10px">"You have an Academic Job Offer...Now What?
+Negotiating Advice from Two Perspectives" (with Lori Poloni-Staudinger), 2022.
+In Kevin Lorenz II, Daniel Mallison, Julia Marin Hellwege, Davin Phoenix, and J. Cherie Strachan (eds.) <i>Strategies for Navigating Graduate School and Beyond</i> Washington, D.C.: American Political Science Association.<br>

-<li style="margin-bottom: 10px">"Research Articles, Not Research Papers: Empowering Students Through Research Writing," 2021, In Daniel Mallison, Julia Marin Hellwege, and Eric Loepp (eds.) <i>Handbook of Political Research Pedagogy</i> Cham, Switzerland: Palgrave Macmillan, 367-378.<br>
+<li style="margin-bottom: 10px">"Research Articles, Not Research Papers: Empowering Students Through Research Writing," 2021.
+In Daniel Mallison, Julia Marin Hellwege, and Eric Loepp (eds.) <i>Handbook of Political Research Pedagogy</i> Cham, Switzerland: Palgrave Macmillan, 367-378.<br>
  <a href="https://link.springer.com/chapter/10.1007/978-3-030-76955-0_31">Publisher Link</a>, <a href="https://williamobrochta.net/files/ArticlesNotPapers.pdf">PDF</a>, <a href="#articlesnotpapers" data-toggle="collapse">Abstract</a>
   <div id="articlesnotpapers" class="collapse">
      Both students and instructors are frequently frustrated by research paper assignments because they involve only part of the research article writing process.
 I argue that integrating the entire article writing process into a course empowers students to work as political scientists, makes the discipline relevant, provides critical writing skills, and improves classroom climate.
 I discuss my journey developing courses based on the research article writing process, describing strengths and weaknesses of this approach.
 Additionally, I highlight research-based simulations as a key component of article writing that helps students understand the importance of political science.
 I encourage instructors to embrace the shift in thinking associated with teaching the research article writing process, the results of which substantially benefit students.